mteichtahl/nx-plugin-for-aws/docs/src/content/docs/guides/example.md

 ---
-sidebar_position: 1
+title: '@aws/nx-plugin'
+description: A, overview of the @aws/nx-plugin.
 ---

-# PACE Nx Plugin

-The PACE Nx Plugin includes several useful [Nx Generators](https://nx.dev/features/generate-code), which provides a way to quickly bootstrap and build AWS projects.
+The @aws/nx-plugin includes several useful [Nx Generators](https://nx.dev/features/generate-code), which provides a way to quickly bootstrap and build AWS projects.

 Benefits of using the PACE Nx Plugin: